t-crest/aegean/README.md

 Generating a platform
 =====================
-The default platform is generated with a simple
+The default platform is generated with a simple:

     make platform

+To compile the generated platform:

+    make compile

+If you have a version of ModelSim supporting mixed language simulations you can simulate the generated platform by:

+    make sim

+Other available make targets are printed by:

+    make help

 ![alt tag](https://github.com/t-crest/aegean/raw/master/figures/aegean.png )